TristanvanLeeuwen/IP_and_Im_Lectures/ip_function_spaces.md

 When $\mathcal{X}$ is not closed we have $(\mathcal{X}^\perp)^\perp = \overline{\mathcal{X}}$ (the [closure](https://en.wikipedia.org/wiki/Closure_(topology)) of $\mathcal{X}$).
 Note that the orthogonal complement of a subspace is always closed.

-We now have the following usefull relations
+We now have the following useful relations

 * $\mathcal{R}(K)^\perp = \mathcal{N}(K^*),$
 * $\mathcal{N}(K^*)^\perp = \overline{\mathcal{R}(K)},$